LuanComputacao/LuanComputacao/README.md

 - **Other**: AWS (EC2, EBS, S3, Lambda, Route53), Pandas, RabbitMQ, MQTT, WebSocket, GitHub, Linux, Docker.

 ## 🛠 Projects Highlight
-- **Maquineta Virtual**: Designed and built a BI dashboard and managed CI/CD pipelines.
+- **JOISS - Maquineta Virtual [10-23 - current]**: Designed and built a BI dashboard and managed CI/CD pipelines.
 Created production and development Docker containers.
+- **JOISS - Ibac [10/22 - 10/23]**: KIOSK system for administering DMV driving tests, using Linux, NodeJs (Electron), BashScript, MySQL, Python, PHP, Gnome, and AI for speech-to-text conversion.
+Senior Software Engineer.
+FAST2Mine.
-- **FAST2Mine**: Developed a multitenant application, refactored software to distribute processing load, and designed solutions to reduce IoT data traffic by 70%.
+- **FAST2Mine [10/22 - 6/23]**: Developed a multitenant application, refactored software to distribute processing load, and designed solutions to reduce IoT data traffic by 70%.
-- **PureSpectrum**: Provided technical consulting.
+- **PureSpectrum [1/22 – 7/22]**: Provided technical consulting.
 Maintained systems using a variety of technologies
-- **MAD**: Built an email marketing framework.
+- **MAD [1/21 – 2/22]**: Built an email marketing framework.
 Maintained systems using a variety of technologies.
-- **Kenzie Academy (Brazil)**: Developed applications to automate the evaluation of student assignments and manage student data.
+- **Kenzie Academy (Brazil) [5/20 - 3/21]**: Developed applications to automate the evaluation of student assignments and manage student data.
-- **VHSYS**: Refactored and modularized an ERP system, implemented microservices, and migrated to AWS with enhanced security features.
+- **VHSYS [7/19 - 3/20]**: Refactored and modularized an ERP system, implemented microservices, and migrated to AWS with enhanced security features.
-- **CrossKnowledge**: Built systems using Python/Django and developed SPAs with VueJS and React.
+- **CrossKnowledge [9/16 - 7/19]**: Built systems using Python/Django and developed SPAs with VueJS and React.
 Created a component library following Atomic Design principles.

 ## 🌱 Leadership and Collaboration
 I am committed to nurturing a collaborative environment and have a strong background in mentoring teams and teaching technical courses.
 This experience has not only honed my technical skills but has also strengthened my leadership and project management abilities.